Water repellent floods and foundations

 “Exceptional 2017 spring floods occurred in spring 2017 in several municipalities in Quebec.
 The flooding affected 278 municipalities, flooded more than 5 residences and forced the evacuation of more than 300 people as well as the closure of several roads ", as recalled by the Minister of Municipal Affairs (Mamot).

 Recurrence flood ratings

-By definition, floodplain represents the land surface that is submerged by a watercourse when it overflows its bed.
-"Many factors affect the flow of a river, and therefore the risk of flooding.
-Among the most important are the amount and type of rainfall, the nature and condition of the watershed, and the climate "(Government of Canada).
+By definition, floodplain represents the area of land that is submerged by a stream when it overflows its bed.
+“Many factors influence the flow of a river, and therefore the risk of flooding.
+Among the most important are the amount and type of precipitation, the nature and condition of the watershed, and the climate ”(Government of Canada).

 "Spring floods are measured in relation to their level and frequency.
 For this purpose, the terms "return period" and "recurrence" are used.
 In the Protection Policy for Shorelines, Coastlines and Floodplains (PPRLPI), it is the recurrence flood ratings of 20 years and 100 years that are taken into account to determine the limits of flood plains.
 They correspond to the flood limits that have respectively 1 chance on 20 (5% chance) and 1 chance on 100 (1% chance) to occur each year "(Minister of the Environment of Quebec - MDDELCC).